HexORSist/chartapp/README.md

 ## Learning Curve

 This is the first time I've implemented flux.
-This basically turns very confusing asychronous behavior into a meanigingfull sychronous program structure.
+This basically turns very confusing asychronous behavior into a meaningfull sychronous program structure.

 ## Starting Application